turingschool/mod-0-curriculum/computer-setup.md

 Atom is where we write the code that powers our applications, but we'll also do important work in the Terminal.
 We need our Terminal to be able to "talk to" Atom.

 **Action Steps:**
-- Open Atom (from your Applications folder), drop down the Atom menu in the top left corner of your screen, and click "Install Shell Commands"
+- Open Atom (from your Applications folder)
+- Drop down the `Atom` menu in the top left corner of your screen, and click "Install Shell Commands"
 - Confirm the Atom Shell Commands are installed properly by taking the following steps:
   1. Open the Terminal with Spotlight search (`command + space`, start typing `Terminal` and press `return`)
   1. Run `atom .` in the Terminal. **Be sure to include a space between `atom` and the `.`** If it is setup correctly, Atom will automatically open